Source: The Fundamentals of Stand-Up Comedy by Jim Richardson, ORGANIZED COMEDY Press, copyright 1990-2014, pages 442-446.

 It would be awkward to do it between your act and the Middle Act.
 You will barely have time to give the audience a three sentence list of the Middle's credits, and bring him on.
 Anything more, and you will lose momentum.

 Plus, this is a good time to give the plugs because there is still time to act on many of the things you will bring up for the audience to consider.
 They can order special drinks, etc., during the Headliner's set.
-If there is an intermission, they can get up and do whatever you have suggested to them: where are the bathrooms, etc.
+If there is an intermission, they can get up and do whatever you have suggested to them: they need to know where the bathrooms are, etc.

 For the house: